danielecook/winter2014/NHGRI_Analysis/readme.md

 is mostly focusing on integrating all the data rather than acquisition and base formatting.

 * [ X ] Hapmap allele frequency reshaped and ready for merging with GWAS catalog.
 * [ X ] GO Annotations reshaped - ready for joining with GWAS catalog.
+There are 586 GO terms being incorporated.
 * [ X ] Kegg Pathways reshaped - ready for joining with GWAS catalog.
 There are 209 pathways.

+# Week 4 (1/26/14)